E

 Emotive Ethics

-Essence: emotional expressiveness and collective binding.
+Essence: intense emotional expression and belonging.

 The full-bodied experience and outward projection of emotion.
 Drawing others into shared affective states - joy, indignation, devotion, sorrow - and sustaining the bonds that form when people feel things together.
-A strong orientation toward the collective: belonging, shared values, mutual enthusiasm.
+A strong orientation toward belonging, shared values, mutual enthusiasm.

-Manifests as passionate, demonstrative, and emotionally contagious behavior.
+Manifests as impassioned, vivid, and magnetic behavior.

 Social: sociability, demonstrativeness, emotional involver, energizer of group atmosphere, performer, social catalyst.

 Emotional states are not filtered before reaching the surface - they arrive there quickly, with force, and they tend to spread.
-The person carrying this function strongly cannot easily go unnoticed in a group; they generate a field of feeling that others orient themselves toward or away from, but rarely ignore.
+The person carrying this function strongly cannot easily go unnoticed in a group, they generate a field of feeling that others orient themselves toward or away from, but rarely ignore.

 Shared identity, shared ideals, and shared emotional experience are not incidental - there is a genuine and felt pull toward movements, communities, and causes, not from calculation but from a real need to feel part of something larger.

 State: emotionally activated, with a low threshold for both enthusiasm and distress.
 The inner life is vivid and close to the surface.
 What is felt is felt fully, and the natural impulse is to bring others into that experience.
+The body is a first receiver - emotional responses arrive physiologically before they are named.

 Enthusiast (+): spreads positive emotions through warm, hospitable engagement.
 Naturally uplifts others' moods, expressing joy and affection openly.
 Creates welcoming atmospheres and enjoys bringing people together.
 Highly empathetic to others' happiness, celebrating successes and comforting through genuine care and emotional support.